Finding Stories in Titles [Perfection]

 And it's easier than you think.

 Growing a Story from Its Name

 It's not uncommon for a writer to hear (or overhear) a phrase in daily life that catches her attention and sparks the thought: "That would make a great title for a story."
 The trick, of course, is to figure out how to turn that title into a fully developed story worthy of its name.
 That process can seem daunting at the outset, but with a simple, straightforward approach it can be managed to marvelous effect.

 Here, we look at a few story possibilities obtained by applying the principles of the grok approach to a title having to do with perfection—that is:

 The principles will allow us to not only examine the phrase for its possibilities, but to expand those possibilities into the beginnings of potential stories.

-Regardless of the activity, however, the story can be well-begun by looking to the vector of intent of the main character.
-And as the grok approach reveals, that vector of intent points in one of three directionsgain, regain, or keep.
+Regardless of the activity, however, the story can be well-begun by looking to the type of intent of the main character.
+And as the grok approach reveals, that type of intent points in one of three directions—gain, regain, or keep.

 And, of course, as the grok approach emphasizes, it is not necessary for the main character to succeed for the story to work.
 As much or more thematic mileage can be gotten from a story in which he fails as from one in which he succeeds.

 Nearness to Perfection